 GoPro HERO (2018) Video Resolutions and Framerates

 The HERO has a vastly simplified offering in terms of video resolutions and framerate.
-There are two framerates: 1080p and 1440p.
-For each of those there are four possible framerate options (60fps and 30fps in NTSC mode and 50fps and 25fps in PAL mode).
+There are two video resolutions available: 1080p and 1440p.
+For each of those, there are four possible framerate options (60fps and 30fps in NTSC mode and 50fps and 25fps in PAL mode).